๐ŸฆพBiomedical Engineering I

 Why This Matters

-Drug delivery systems represent one of the most critical intersections of engineering, biology, and chemistry in biomedical engineering.
-You're being tested not just on what these systems are, but on why specific delivery routes exist, how release mechanisms work, and when engineers choose one approach over another.
-The underlying principles—bioavailability, pharmacokinetics, controlled release kinetics, and targeting specificity—appear repeatedly across exam questions and FRQs.
+Drug delivery systems sit at the intersection of engineering, biology, and chemistry.
+You're expected to know not just what these systems are, but why specific delivery routes exist, how release mechanisms work, and when engineers choose one approach over another.
+The underlying principles (bioavailability, pharmacokinetics, controlled release kinetics, and targeting specificity) appear repeatedly across exam questions and FRQs.

 Don't just memorize that nanoparticles exist or that patches go on skin.
-Instead, understand the engineering trade-offs: Why does bypassing first-pass metabolism matter?
+Focus on the engineering trade-offs: Why does bypassing first-pass metabolism matter?
 What makes zero-order release kinetically superior for chronic conditions?
 How do surface modifications enable targeting?
 These conceptual connections will help you tackle compare-and-contrast questions and design-based problems where you must justify selecting one delivery system over another.

 Route-Based Delivery: How Drugs Enter the Body